 The PARC Inventory and Monitoring book provides an excellent resource for biologists, land managers, consultants, and particularly those who are not experts in amphibians and reptiles, to understand how to survey for these species in their geographic area of interest.

 What he finds most interesting about the PARC network and website, though, is how it provides a forum to connect people who are interested in reptiles and amphibians and allows them to share information and get involved with others who have a passion for these species.
 "It’s really about connecting the dots for people who have similar interests."
-To join PARC visit their website.
+To join, visit the PARC website.

 What if you don't live near an amphibian habitat?